qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

   * <macro_name> : The name of the macro.

-:doc:`Special section <generator_config_articles#let_key>`
+:ref:`Special section <pages/tool/generator_config_articles#let_key>`

+.. _pages/tool/generator_config_ref#let_top-level:

 let (top-level)
 ===============

 Define default macros.
-Takes a map (see the other :doc:`'let' <#let>`).
+Takes a map (see the other :ref:`'let' <pages/tool/generator_config_ref#let>`).
 Everything of the normal 'let' applies here, except that this let map is included automatically into every job run.
 There is no explicit reference to it, so be aware of side effects.

+.. _pages/tool/generator_config_ref#library:

 library
 =======